 Casablanca is a great city, one of the largest in Morocco; it is often getting less attention among international visitors than Marrakech, Fes, Chefchaouen, the Sahara desert, or the Atlas Mountains.
 But it is worth a visit to experience the great restaurants it offers, the beautiful La Corniche waterfront, and the world-famous Mosque Hassan II.

 Since Casablanca is close enough to the Atlantic Ocean, you will find cooler weather year-round.
 However, July is the hottest month of the year in Casablanca, so that it might be uncomfortable for some visitors.
 Therefore, the best time to visit Casablanca is between November and May.
 I visited in the month of mid-December, and I found it very comfortable.

 Planning a Trip?

-There are several international flights to Casablanca Mohammed V International Airport from Europe, USA, and the Middle East.
-The domestic train network is a great way to travel within the country as it’s well managed, convenient, and pretty cheap.
+Several international airlines fly to Casablanca Mohammed V International Airport from Europe, the USA, and the Middle East.
+In addition, the domestic train network is a great way to travel within the country as it’s well-managed, convenient, and pretty cheap.

 How To Get Around